 “Wild and loose, the only life I know.
 Just havin’ one big party from show to show.”

 777-9311 (5/5) – The album’s stand-out track and biggest hit should rival “Jungle Love” for supremacy in The Time’s discography, but likely never will as it wasn’t featured in one of the biggest movies of 1984.
 Not to be confused with “867-5309”, this song title’s phone number isn’t that of an embarrassed object of affection, but of an object of Day’s desire.
-The main reason this song hits hard is the drum programming, the bass and the electrifying guitar solo.
+The main reason this song hits hard is the drum programming, the bass, and the electrifying guitar solo.
 In short, the music is what really dominates the experience of this song.
 That doesn’t mean the chorus won’t get stuck in your brain the minute you hear it.

 “Baby, what’s your phone number?”

-“The only way I’d work at a car wash, is if I owned the whole damn place.”
+“The only way I’d work at a car wash is if I owned the whole damn place.”

 The Walk (3.5/5) – At 9 and a half minutes, this track is the longest on the album, but in my opinion, it’s the only one that eventually wears out its welcome.
 “The Walk” is designed to create a new dance sensation ala “The Twist”, or more appropriately, “The Bird”.
 Despite it being released as a single, it was never able to capture the zeitgeist as intended.
 The song’s groove is certainly funky and it has that distinctive Minneapolis Sound that Prince was the mastermind behind.
-Unfortunately, it devolves a bit into a mildy misogynistic, grating skit where Day attempts to get a woman he calls Grace, who is not named Grace, to take off her jeans so she can wear a camisole to go dancing.
+Unfortunately, it devolves a bit into a mildly misogynistic, grating skit where Day attempts to get a woman he calls Grace, who is not named Grace, to take off her jeans so she can wear a camisole to go dancing.
 The whole shtick lasts too long and Day comes off less charming and more smarmy.
 Maybe that was the design but it gets old quickly.

 “Damn, I’m ’bout to walk a hole in my Stacy Adams.”

-Gigolos Get Lonely Too (5/5) – The only “ballad” or slow jam on the album, “Gigolos” has recently been remembered as one of The Time tracks featured on the Prince Originals release in the summer of ’19.
+Gigolos Get Lonely Too (5/5) – The only “ballad” or slow jam on the album, “Gigolos” has recently been remembered as one of The Time tracks featured on the Prince Originals released in the summer of ’19.
 On this track, Day puts aside his player persona to sing a song about the loneliness and emptiness of, well, basically being a sex worker.
 Man-sluts need love and affection too and maybe Prince, through Day, is expressing a desire to settle down to find “the one” instead of hopping from bed to bed.
 A theme that Prince would revisit for 1986’s Under the Cherry Moon.
 Considering how young these two men were at the time of this recording, one can only imagine that this feeling was likely fleeting.

 “I’ve got more money than you could imagine in your wildest dreams.”

 I Don’t Wanna Leave You (5/5) – A rollicking piano riff highlights the album’s final song.
 For the second consecutive track, Day exhibits vulnerability to superb effect.
 He goes from expressing a desire to end the playboy life on “Gigolos Get Lonely Too” to singing about longing & yearning for a woman that is either playing hard to get or isn’t looking at all.
 The album’s themes of youthful kicks, women, music, and lavish parties come with a price.
-Day, The Time and Prince were eager to show all sides of this lifestyle
+Day, The Time, and Prince were eager to show all sides of this lifestyle

 “Let me try to love you.
 I know I could.”